ingridhoffman/Eat-Da-Burger-/README.md

 # Eat-De-Burger

-Fun app that lets users create and name their own uniquely tasty hamburgers.
+Fun web interface that allows users to imagine and (virtually) devour their own uniquely tasty hamburgers.
 This Node based app follows MVC design pattern and utilizes MySQL, Express, and Handlebars.

 # EmployeeTracker